 Wisconsin Gov. Scott Walker signs a budget that “defunds” Planned Parenthood

-The move excludes Planned Parenthood health centers from funds that support key services: cancer screenings, well-woman exams, HIV and STI tests, birth control, and more.
+The move excludes Planned Parenthood health centers from funds that support key services: cancer screenings, annual exams, HIV and STI tests, birth control, and more.
 By 2013, five rural Wisconsin health centers are forced to close.

 Nov.
 2, 2010